argenkiwi/argenkiwi.github.io/source/_posts/Setup-Dagger-in-Android.md

 - Dagger
 - Android
 ---
 Nowadays I use [Dagger](http://google.github.io/dagger/), the dependency injection library, in most of my projects.
 Every time I have to set it up on a new project I struggle to find a quick guide on how to just do that.
-Therefore, I decide to write one.
+Therefore, I decided to write one.

 Fist, let's update our **project's** `build.gradle` file to include [android-apt](https://bitbucket.org/hvisser/android-apt) as one of its dependencies:
 ```Java